multiversx/mx-sdk-js-native-auth-server/README.md

   // or to point to a self-hosted location
   apiUrl: string = 'https://api.elrond.com';

-  // An optional list of accepted hosts in case the server component must validate the incoming requests
-  // by domain
-  acceptedHosts: string[] = [];

   // Maximum allowed TTL from the token.
   // Default: one day (86400 seconds)
   maxExpirySeconds: number = 86400;